Sorry, this program is not available for local students.

 Many assignments are designed to put theory into workplace practice providing an education that is directly applicable to your role as an OHS professional.

-Practitioners are called health and safety executives (HSE), OHS managers, risk managers, OHS coordinators or safety officers.
+Generalist practitioners are called health and safety executives (HSE), OHS managers, risk managers, OHS coordinators or safety officers.

 Positions with additional environmental responsibilities are known as EHS or SHE (safety, health and environment) managers or coordinators.